dask/dask-blog/_posts/2023-X-X-from-map.md

 {% include JB/setup %}

-Dask DataFrame provides dedicated IO functions for several popular tabular-data formats, like CSV and Parquet.
+[Dask DataFrame](https://docs.dask.org/en/stable/dataframe.html) provides dedicated IO functions for several popular tabular-data formats, like CSV and Parquet.
 If you are working with a supported format, then the corresponding function (e.g `read_csv`) is likely to be the most reliable way to create a new Dask DataFrame collection.
-For other workflows, `from_map` now offers a convenient way to define a DataFrame collection as an arbitrary function mapping.
-While these kinds of workflows have historically required users to adopt the Dask-Delayed API, `from_map` now makes custom collection creation both easier and more performant.
+For other workflows, [`from_map`](https://docs.dask.org/en/stable/generated/dask.dataframe.from_map.html) now offers a convenient way to define a DataFrame collection as an arbitrary function mapping.
+While these kinds of workflows have historically required users to adopt the Dask Delayed API, `from_map` now makes custom collection creation both easier and more performant.

 ## What is `from_map`?

 The `from_map` API was added to Dask DataFrame in v2022.05.1 with the intention of replacing `from_delayed` as the recommended means of custom DataFrame creation.
-At its core, `from_map` simply converts each element of an iterable object (`inputs`) into a distinct Dask-DataFrame partition, using a common function (`func`):
+At its core, `from_map` simply converts each element of an iterable object (`inputs`) into a distinct Dask DataFrame partition, using a common function (`func`):

 ```python
 dd.from_map(func: Callable, iterable: Iterable) -> dd.DataFrame
 ```

-The overall behavior is essentially the Dask-DataFrame equivalent of the standard-Python `map` function:
+The overall behavior is essentially the Dask DataFrame equivalent of the standard-Python `map` function:

 ```python
 map(func: Callable, iterable: Iterable) -> Iterator